 “Women with oilier skin should look for a gel-based formula, while sensitive types can even get away with just using micellar water,” says Dr. Zeichner.
 And although washing twice a day is ideal, the most important time to cleanse is at night.
 “You need to remove dirt, oil, makeup, and pollution from the skin that accumulate during the day,” he adds.

 After you’ve cleansed, it’s time to tone—but not with those harsh formulas you grabbed from the drugstore aisle as a teenager.
 (Just me?)
 “With the exception of the most oily patients, I recommend that everyone use alcohol-free toners,” says Dr. Zeichner.
-“Astringent toners, including witch hazel, for example, effectively remove oil from the skin but can be potentially cause irritation, which is why I reserve them only for patients with extremely oily skin.”
+“Astringent toners, including witch hazel, for example, effectively remove oil from the skin but can potentially cause irritation, which is why I reserve them only for patients with extremely oily skin.”
 The key to finding success with a face toner is to be mindful about how much you use.
 Dr. Farber adds that they’re great at prepping skin for a serum, but if you use too much, you can dry out skin.

 3. Eye cream